23 of the Best Things to Do in Cadiz

 Address: Calle Armiñán, 29400 Ronda; Telephone: +34 952 87 12 63; Museolara.org.

 Little is left to show from that ancient past, as the building that stands today was largely built in the wake of an earthquake in the late 16th century.
-These days, though, with its mishmash of Gothic and Renaissance styles it’s still a very pleasant place to nip into and escape the heat of the day.
+These days, though, with its mishmash of Gothic and Renaissance styles as well as an Arco Mihrab to show its Moorish roots it’s worthy of your time.
+It’s a very pleasant place to nip into and escape the heat of the day.

 Address: Plaza Duquesa de Parcent, 0, 29400 Ronda.